DreamVu/PAL-SDK/README.md

 The Package can be installed in two ways:

-## Approach 1.
+## Method 1.
 Using Deb packages

-The Package can be downloaded directly from [HERE](https://github.com/DreamVu/ppa/raw/main/palusb/palusb_3.4_arm64.deb) and installed by running the below command from Downloads directory.
+The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/raw/main/palusb/palusb_3.4_arm64.deb) and installed by running the below command from Downloads directory.

     sudo apt install ~/Downloads/palusb_3.4_arm64.deb

-## Approach 2.
+## Method 2.
 Using PPA

 The Package can be installed by adding the PPA.
 Steps for PPA are as follows: